CHAPTER 16: Torres Strait island home

 On 31 July, the Isabella arrived at Nalgi (Double Island then but now Twin Island).
 There was an outrigger canoe drawn up on the beach and six Torres Strait Islanders were moving around.
 They were visitors from another island, ‘trying to catch turtle’ John said.
 With nothing to trade, they began waving their arms and crying out ‘poud, poud’, (peace, peace).
 Along the beach, some of the men found teak deck planks and a mast, but since they appeared to be old and much weathered, they were cut up and used for firewood.

 Shortly after this, the Tigris came to anchor nearby.
-She was a small brig but she still managed to dwarf the little schooner.
+It was a small brig but it still managed to dwarf the little schooner.
 Commander Igglesden was soon aboard the Isabella and sought permission to take William D’Oyly back to his grandfather in Calcutta.
 Said grandfather, Henry Williams, had actually died in January, 1834.
 There were, nevertheless, many more D’Oyly relatives still living in Bengal.
 Igglesden needed something to show for his long, costly and fruitless expedition.
 Returning triumphantly to Calcutta with the little boy would certainly have been better than nothing and taking the youngster straight back to his wealthy relatives in India made sense.
 Captain Lewis, however, refused to comply with his request.

 The Tigris surgeon, Hughes, examined the Aureed skulls, pronouncing 14 of them to be European (revised at Sydney to 17).
 Two of the skulls were female, while another two were a bit smaller than the rest and Ireland concluded that they belonged to Ching and Perry.
 There was no skull of an eight-year-old child, so George’s skull was definitely not among them.
 There is no evidence that the Isabella and Tigris captains had a copy of the Batavia deposition, which included Sexton’s name.
 That being so, there is a very good chance that neither was aware that another ship’s boy had been part of the crew.
 Had they known that, they would doubtless have questioned whether one of the smaller skulls was his.